juanms23/Caffeinated/README.md

 # Caffeinated

 ## about
-Caffeinated is a mobile app designed specifically for college students to monitor and manage their caffeine consumption.
+Caffeinated is a mobile app designed specifically for college students to monitor and manage caffeine consumption.
 Whether you're pulling an all-nighter or just trying to stay alert during lectures, we help you make informed decisions about your caffeine intake.

 ### features:
 - Caffeine Tracking: Log your coffee, tea, energy drinks, and other caffeinated beverages